Salted Inference: Enhancing Privacy while Maintaining Efficiency of Split Inference in Mobile Computing: Introduction

 \section{Introduction}

-Machine learning (ML) has advanced mobile and distributed computing by enhancing the functionality of edge devices and introducing innovative applications.
-Running deep neural networks (DNN) directly on edge devices, supported by robust cloud services, facilitates real-time, low-latency ML inference, for a diverse array of applications.
+Machine learning~(ML) has advanced {distributed and collaborative mobile} computing by enhancing the functionality of edge devices and introducing innovative applications {at the edge}.
+Running deep neural networks~(DNN) directly on edge devices, supported by robust cloud services, facilitates real-time and low-latency ML inference for a diverse array of edge applications.
 However, for a variety of situations (\eg health monitoring, smart homes, or workplace environments), {\em clients} at the edge might not fully trust a {\em server} that provides an ML service to its clients.
-Thus, clients prefer to maintain the privacy of their personal data keep their personal data avoid sending it to the server in its raw, unprocessed form.
+Thus, clients may prefer to maintain the privacy of their personal data, {by keeping the data at the edge and preventing a server from accessing the data in its raw and unprocessed form}.

-The idea of {\em split inference}~\cite{kang2017neurosurgeon} is to partition a DNN architecture such that some of the layers are run on clients' devices and the rest are centrally hosted on the server side, thus splitting the computation between the client and server.
+The idea of {\em split inference}~\cite{kang2017neurosurgeon} is to partition a DNN architecture such that some of the layers are {locally} run on clients' devices and the {rest of the layers} are centrally hosted on the server side, thus splitting the computation between the client and the server.
 Split inference not only provides better {\em efficiency}~(compared to a client-only approach), but it also provides some level of {\em privacy}~(compared to a server-only approach).
-Notice that in a server-only approach, clients send their raw data, and the entire DNN is run on the server, while in a client-only approach, the entire DNN is run locally.
+Notice that in a server-only approach, clients send their raw data, and the entire DNN is run on the server, while in a client-only approach, the entire DNN is run locally~\cite{kang2017neurosurgeon}.